 Yes.
 There are multiple nurse practitioners who see patients in clinics Monday through Friday.
 They work specifically within the pediatrics, rhinology, and otology departments that assist with surgical scheduling, returning phone calls and outpatient clinics.

 What fellows are present at Cleveland Clinic and how do they interact with residents?

-Depending on the year there may be a Head and Neck Oncology/Microvascular reconstruction fellow, a rhinology fellow, and/or a laryngology fellow.
-Each fellow has their own outpatient clinic 1 day per week and spends the other 4 days helping staff in the OR and in clinic.
+Our Head & Neck Institute includes a Head and Neck Oncology fellow, a Facial Plastics and Reconstruction fellow, a Rhinology fellow, and a Laryngology fellow.
+Fellows add to the educational environment by working closely with our staff and residents to maximize educational opportunities.
 Fellows have allowed staff surgeons to add to their daily operative schedule, and each fellowship director has continuously emphasized the importance of resident tutelage and education.
 Fellows also allow for expedient staffing of inpatient and tracheostomy consults.

 Residents live in a variety of neighborhoods spanning across the east and west sides of Cleveland.
 Please visit the GME website for more information about living in Cleveland.